DirtBagXon/hypseus_singe_data/README.md

 Newer games, like Altered Carbon, will work from current releases as they were not original release games.

+Frame information from ``mediainfo`` will be provided for the Singe2 video files in each folder:

+    mediainfo --Inform='Video;%FrameCount%' <file>
+    mediainfo --Inform='Video;%Duration%' <file>

+This should allow you to know the correct video files required.

+### Conversion:

     ffmpeg -i <original>.mp4 -an -qscale:v 4 -b:v 6000k -codec:v mpeg2video <game>.m2v
     ffmpeg -i <original>.mp4 -vn -c:a libvorbis -ar 44100 -map a -b:a 160k <game>.ogg